rosell-dk/webp-on-demand/README.md

 ## Roadmap

 * Use cweb converter when imagewebp isn't available.
+* Only serve webp when filesize is smaller than original (ie. the script can generate an (extra) file image.jpg.webp.too-big.txt when filesize is larger - the htaccess can test for its existence)
+* Is there a trick to detect that the original has been updated?

 ## A similar project
 This project is very similar to [WebP realizer](https://github.com/rosell-dk/webp-realizer). *WebP realizer* assumes that the conditional part is in HTML, like this: